 Appearance

-American persimmons are smaller and rounder than Japanese persimmons, with a slightly flattened shape.
+American persimmons are smaller and more like a ball compared to Japanese persimmons, and they’re a bit flattened.

 Taste and Texture